 Diabetes prevention strategy overview

-In this section, you’ll learn more about the impact of diabetes and how you can meet your health care organization’s prevention goals with a National DPP lifestyle change program.
+In this section, you’ll learn more about the impact of diabetes and how you can meet your health care organization’s diabetes prevention goals.

-Individuals with diabetes typically have medical expenses 2.3 times higher than those without it.
-1
+Individuals with diagnosed diabetes typically have medical expenses 2.3 times higher than those without diabetes.2

 An epidemic you can stop